ksu-is/Game-Sales-Data-Analysis/projectroadmap.md

 # Project Road Map for GameStat website

+x = unfinished

+c = Complete

 ## Sprint 1
-- [x] Come up with Idea
+- [c] Come up with Idea
-- [X] Find Inspiration and Videos on how to execute this task
+- [c] Find Inspiration and Videos on how to execute this task
-- [x] Find Data for Game Sales (kaggle)
+- [c] Find Data for Game Sales (kaggle)
-- [X] Start Programming the back end for the website
+- [c] Start Programming the outline for the website

 ## Sprint 2
 - [x] Import the data from Excel
-- [x] Begin Programming the front end for the website
+- [x] Begin Programming and setup the database for the website

 ## Sprint 3
 - [x] Finalize Programming